 Before you go out and buy supplies, take a look around to determine the best spaces for your garden.
-While there are house plants that thrive in dimly lit, humid areas— the bathroom, for example,— most plants that turn into food need the sun to grow and thrive.
+While there are house plants that thrive in dimly lit, humid areas— the bathroom, for example — most plants that turn into food need plenty of sun to grow and thrive.

 Find a sunny window in your apartment.
 Think of a place where the light streams in, where you’d like to curl up for a nap.
 That’s the best place for indoor gardening.
 If you have a patio or balcony, you can also set up some plants there.
 However, if your balcony is in a shadowy corner, you might have better luck with the window indoors.